rust-lang/rfcs/text/0000-env-sandboxing.md

   need to be present in the actual process environment, or if it is, its value is overridden.

+These are processed in the order:
+1. `--env-clear`
+2. `--env-allow NAME`
+3. `--env-set NAME=VAL`

+where options processed later override earlier ones.

 By default, the environment is completely open, leaving the existing behaviour unchanged.
-Once one of the options above is specified, accesses to environment variable becomes controlled accordingly.
+Once any of the options above is specified, accesses to environment variable becomes controlled accordingly.
+Note that `--env-clear` is only necessary if you want a completely empty environment.

 ## Include Paths